zachwill/blog/_posts/2014-02-09-flappy-bird.md

 [pandas]: http://pandas.pydata.org

-**The bump in reviews on January 9th probably started the snowball effect for Flappy Bird.** I'm not exactly sure what influencer or dumb luck helped make that possible, but the 20ish reviews each day at the end of December are a pretty moot point.
+**The bump in reviews on January 9th most likely started the snowball effect for Flappy Bird.** I'm not exactly sure what influencer or dumb luck helped make that possible, but the 20ish reviews each day at the end of December are a pretty moot point.
 Diving into the numbers for the past two weeks, I'd be surprised if Dong even remembers that time.
 He's seriously been on one hell of a roller coaster ride — and that ended up being much more interesting (at least to me).